 You should learn and practice the basic concepts of all the major topics of Quant with special focus on the above-mentioned areas.
 Let us take a look at a couple of questions that appeared in previous year XAT :

-As you can see, just having the basic knowledge of Arithmetic Progression (A.P) was sufficient to answer this question.
+As you can see, just having the basic knowledge of Arithmetic Progression (A.P) is sufficient to answer this question.

 - 100 = - 64 + (n - 1)( - 2)